Key Points

 Some pregnancy complications may cause a neonatal death:

-• Problems with the placenta, umbilical cord and amniotic sac.
-The placenta grows in the uterus and supplies the baby with food and oxygen through the umbilical cord.
-The amniotic sac contains the fluid that surrounds the baby during pregnancy.
-If the membranes rupture and fluid is lost too early, the baby may deliver preterm or become infected and not survive.
+- Problems with the placenta, umbilical cord and amniotic sac.
+If the membranes of the amniotic sac rupture and fluid is lost too early, the baby may deliver preterm or become infected and not survive.

 What birth defects can cause neonatal death?